Skip to main content

 Biography

-From 2023 to 2025, I was Co-Director of the Institute for Medical Humanities (IMH), supporting its major transition into new membership, funding, and governance structures, and pivoting towards novel research foci.
-Among these, I launched the IMH theme interfacing medical and environmental humanities, which I now co-lead with colleagues in Anthropology and Geography, with activities planned in 2025-2027.
-During this period, I will also be working on my new Leverhulme project "Reframing Ecoanxiety" and visiting with the University of Edinburgh.
+In 2025, I launched the IMH research cluster that interfaces medical and environmental humanities, which I now co-lead with colleagues in Anthropology and Geography, with a series of activities planned until 2027.
+During this period, I will also be working on my Leverhulme project "Reframing Ecoanxiety" and visiting with the University of Edinburgh.
+Externally, I am appointed on the Wellcome Trust’s Early-Career Awards and Interviews Panel (arm 4), the editorial board of Sociology of Health and Illness, and as co-convenor of the British Sociological Association (BSA) environment and society stream.

 Prior to that, I held advanced fellowships at McGill University and LSHTM, and a pre-doctoral fellowship at CES-UC in collaboration with Centre de sociologie de l’innovation, Mines Paris-Tech.
 I studied for my PhD at LSE Sociology (BIOS) and King’s College London.